 Rejected

-During some review, a template design may be found inadequate or erroneous, and therefore it is rejected.
+During some review, a template design (version) may be found inadequate or erroneous, and therefore it is rejected.
 In this case the expiration date (end date) is set (to the current date) indicating that the use of this template is no longer recommended.
 This is the end of the life cycle of this template design.
 A new design for this template concept may occur.

 Active